eyadjs/truth-table-generator/README.md

 #### When the user runs `main.py`, they are prompted with the following:

          Enter 'h' for help menu
-         Enter 'p' to generate a truth table.
+         Enter 'p' to generate a truth table

 #### The former option tells the user how to use the app: